 Seed Germination Experiments

-Parents often wonder about the best way to approach plant parts with their young learners.
+Knowing how to introduce plant parts with their young learners.

 Scaffolding the activity so children experience small successes builds the confidence they need to tackle harder tasks.